SQ2CPA/LoRa_APRS_Wiki/lora_aprs_tracker/configuration.md

 ### Advanced Settings

 -   **CPU frequency**: Select the operating frequency for the device's processor.
 Options include `40 MHz`, `80 MHz`, `160 MHz`, and `240 MHz`.
+-   **Admins callsigns (station operators)**: A comma-separated list of callsigns that have administrative privileges (e.g., for remote commands).
 -   **Ignored callsigns (blacklist)**: A comma-separated list of callsigns from which packets should be ignored.
 -   **Don't send blacklisted packets via TNC**: If checked, packets from blacklisted callsigns will not be forwarded to the TNC interfaces.
--   **Admins callsigns (station operators)**: A comma-separated list of callsigns that have administrative privileges (e.g., for remote commands).
+-   **Don't send initial telemetry frames**: If checked, the device will skip sending the initial telemetry setup frames (`PARM`, `UNIT`, `EQNS`) upon startup.
+-   **GPS baudrate**: Allows you to override the default serial communication speed for an external GPS module.
+Select "Use board default" for most built-in modules.

 ### System Status & Last Received Packets